- Program Details

 - What People Are Saying

-Please note that tuition and other fees are subject to change; the tuition amount below reflects the true cost of the Living School program currently.
+The tuition amount below reflects the true cost of the Living School program currently; please note that tuition and other fees are subject to change.
 For those accepted into the Living School, tuition scholarships are available based on financial need.
-Click here to see Tuition for Cohorts 2014-2018.

 Application fee (non-refundable): $50